S-JEA: Stacked Joint Embedding Architectures for Self-Supervised Visual Representation Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Stacked Joint Embedding Architectures presented in this work provide key insights towards learning abstract hierarchical semantic representations of visual features.
-We demonstrate that stacked JEA is viable in learning good quality representations from images that outperform traditional methods in linear evaluation benchmarks even when parameter counts are comparative.
-Furthermore, we show that the embeddings learnt in stacked layers exhibit high numbers of sub-clusters that are semantically similar confirmed through manual investigation.
+Stacked Joint Embedding Architectures (S-JEA) presented in this work provide key insights towards learning abstract hierarchical semantic representations of visual features.
+We demonstrate that S-JEA is viable in learning good quality representations from images that outperform traditional methods in linear evaluation benchmarks even when parameter counts are comparative.
+Furthermore, we show that the embeddings learnt in stacked layers exhibit high numbers of sub-clusters that are semantically similar confirmed through manual investigation, leading to improved performance in downstream tasks.
+We argue that future investigations of S-JEA could lead to innovative research into the embedding structure and semantic hierarchies, and potentially lead to vastly improved representation quality and interpretability.

-The Joint embedding architectures which we adapt in this work have exhibited tremendous leaps forward in the development of self-supervised visual representation learning, leading to improved performance in downstream tasks.
-This work inspired by \cite{lecun2022path} builds on the architectural designs of self-supervised joint embedding models with the capability to improve representation quality for downstream tasks.
-We hope to provide some insight for the yet-to-be-explored hierarchical joint embedding predictive architectures from which this work is derived.
-Given the simplicity of S-JEPA and nothing to suggest the proposed method will not be able to perform given different embedding architectures, future investigations of S-JEA could lead to innovative research into the embedding structure, and semantic hierarchies and potentially lead to vastly improved representation quality and interpretability.